thejaminator/conditionme/readme.md

 The token should be not an eos token, because in some huggingface data collators they mask out eos token ids.
 That causes your reward token to be masked out.

 NOTE: Another way of doing this is to literally encode the reward as text input.
 A downside of this is that you'll probably be more open to prompt injection.
-[I demonstrate it here](See plot.
+[I demonstrate it here](https://github.com/thejaminator/prompt_reward_rl/blob/main/documentation/main_page.md#ability-to-match-a-single-reward)
-).
 And you'll need to be more careful with how your rewards can get tokenized into multiple different tokens.